 What are the Symptoms of Legionnaires Disease?

-Legionnaires disease is a potentially fatal form of pneumonia caused by the bacterium Legionella pneumophila.
+Legionnaires disease is a very dangerous and potentially fatal form of the common respiratory condition pneumonia.
+This disease is specifically caused by the bacterium Legionella pneumophila.
 This harmful bacterium is found in both freshwater environments and indoor water systems such as air conditioners, decorative fountains, swimming pools, hot tubs, and home plumbing systems.

 It is common for the bacteria to be found in larger buildings with complex water systems because the pathogens are given the opportunity to multiply and spread quickly.
 Those who contract the bacteria do so by inhaling microscopic water droplets that contain the harmful pathogens.